EB-CDPHE/Data-requests/22.High Risk Households/README.md

 ##
 **Issues:**

-* Almost 3000 cases were missing data for State.
-Many of these could be CO households.
-Most of these have Zipcode data.
-If Zipcode data was cleaned and converted to numeric, it could easily be used to impute State=CO when Zipcode was 80000-80700.
-######
-* Zipcode data needs to be cleaned.
 * Address data is very messy.
 Little effort has been made to clean it.
-For example, Address1='5400 SHERIDAN' has three different cities.
+* NOTE for example the first record where Address1='5400 SHERIDAN BLVD'.
+If print out all records with this address it can be noted there are three different cities.
+Not sure if this is the same physical location or not.
+* NOTE for example that the second record where Address1='5400 SHERIDAN BOULEVARD' is most likely the same physical location as the first record but is defined here as a distinct HH.
+This issue occurs quite commonly.
+So the number of cases per HH is a minimum and not an accurate count.